Freudian Psychology

 How did Freud conduct psychoanalysis?

 When Freud conducted his psychoanalysis sessions, he asked his clients to lie on a couch or chair and relax.
-He said as little as possible, letting the client work through their concerns with minimal guidance, and often used free association, prompting the client to move from one association to the next.
-He analyzed their dreams based on their metaphorical content.
+He said as little as possible, letting the client work through their concerns of everyday life with minimal guidance, and encouraging free association, prompting the client to move from one association to the next.
+He also analyzed their dreams based on metaphorical content to identify concepts and patterns beyond their conscious mind.

 Why modern psychologists question Freudian psychology

 There are two main objections to Freudian psychology today.
-Although many view Freud as the father of modern psychology, some find his focus on sex excessive and unhealthy.
-Sexual feelings may be present for many people, but many other aspects of identity and psychology exist, especially in childhood.
+Although many view Freud as the father of modern psychology, some find his focus on sex—as seen in his theory of psychosexual development and his proposition of the oedipus complex—excessive and unhealthy.
+While sexual feelings are present for many people (though not all), many other aspects of identity and psychology exist, even in childhood.

-Psychologists also object to Freud's theories because they are often geared toward males and give male preference.
-His work on hysteria showed women in an unfavorable light.
-The sexism in Freud's work is often noted.
+Psychologists also object to Sigmund Freud's theories because they are often geared toward men and give male preference.
+His work on hysteria represented women in an unfair and unfavorable light, and other forms of sexism in Freud's work are often noted.
 In addition, Freud does not account for LGBTQ+ identities in his work.
-Modern psychoanalysts often avoid Freud's extreme and pervasive views about the importance of sex to human development and the human psyche for these reasons.
+Modern psychoanalysts often avoid Freud's extreme and pervasive views about the importance of sex to human behavior and development and the human psyche for these reasons.

 How Freudian psychology still affects the field